 Australians are having to spend more on the basics and delay big purchases due to inflation and dwindling savings.
-Money worries have become a leading cause of mortgage stress and mental health problems.
+Money worries have been a leading cause of mortgage stress and mental health problems.

 Insights into how Australians spend their money shared by the ABS reveal that we:

-- Spent 3.1% more than a year ago (based on the 12-months to June) across all household purchases,
+- Spent 2.8% more than a year ago (based on the 12-months to October) across all household purchases.

-- Increased spending on essentials — particularly transport, health and food — by over 5% on an annual basis between Jan-May 2024, and by 3.8% through the year to June, and
+- Increased spending on essentials — particularly health services and medicines — by 2.0% through the year to October.

 Key Takeaways: |